Kunter-Bunt/Marius-Wodtke-Blog/content/post/servicebus/webjob/index.md

 - `Microsoft.Azure.WebJobs.Core` => General Webjobs stuff in Program.cs
 - `Microsoft.Azure.WebJobs.Extensions.ServiceBus` => Bindings to Service Bus
 - `Microsoft.Extensions.Logging.Console` => Using the Console as a Logging Output, may not be required if you use a different logging mechanism
-- `Microsoft.PowerPlatform.Dataverse.Client` => RemoteExecutionContext class for Deserialization.
-And
+- `Microsoft.PowerPlatform.Dataverse.Client` => RemoteExecutionContext class for Deserialization

 And of course check out [the first post](/post/servicebus/exporting-events) of this series where we set up the service bus and our possibility to send events to this service bus.
 So by now everytime you create an account, a message should pop up in your subscription.